 In India, bike modification involves any changes to a motorcycle’s structural, powertrain, electrical, or cosmetic features that alter its essential characteristics, such as the engine, chassis, dimensions, weight, and fuel system.

-The Central Motor Vehicles Rules (CMVR), established in 1989 under the Motor Vehicles Act of 1988, set the standards and procedures for vehicle construction, maintenance, registration, licensing, traffic regulations, and emissions control for all motor vehicles in India.
+The Central Motor Vehicles Rules (CMVR), established in 1989 under the Motor Vehicles Act of 1988, set standards and procedures for the construction, maintenance, registration, licensing, traffic regulations, and emissions control of all motor vehicles in India.

-Here are the different kinds of bike modifications and their legality in India in a detailed and tabled manner.
+Here are the main types of bike modifications in India and their legal status, shown in a detailed table.

 1. Structural & Powertrain Mods